Skip to main content

 We introduced a custom administrative form to securely store the Cloudflare API Token, Zone ID, and the specific active domains linked to the environment.
 This separation ensured staging environments didn't accidentally purge production caches.

 Instead of relying on generic node-save hooks, we tapped into Drupal's internal event dispatcher.
-When a Media entity was updated or deleted:
+This allowed us to catch media replacements even when the underlying entity ID didn't change (a common issue with file-replacement modules).

 3. Media 404 Prevention